 Time for Transition: Will IFRS 13 affect your business?

 The January 1, 2013 effective date of IFRS 13 Fair Value Measurement is upon us.
 Many old concepts regarding fair value have been changed.
 Above all, the new standard requires fair value to be measured as an exit price from the perspective of market participants in the 'principal' market, even if you normally transact in a different market.

 While some of the changes in the new fair value measurement standard are subtle, the impact on your business may not be.
 These impacts which are now effective require your immediate attention.

 How does this affect you?

-Please contact us if you would like to discuss how the new standard on joint arrangements will affect your organization.
+Please contact us if you would like to discuss how the new standard on fair value measurement will affect your organization.
 Determining the appropriate accounting is the first step to determining the wider impacts on your organization.
 Our team understands that implementing a new standard is more than an accounting exercise – it will have significant impacts on your entire organization, including P&L volatility, tax implications, systems and processes and the potential need to recalculate internal management information, KPIs and forecasts.